-FY 2018 restated for GASB No. 75.
+^{}FY 2018 restated for GASB Statement No. 75.

-Certain unrestricted assets are designated through Board directive for specific uses.
-As of September 30, 2019, the CMTA Board has designations of \$39.7 million for a statutory operating reserve, \$21.5 million for a budget stabilization reserve, and \$1.3 million for self-insurance.
-The reserves as of September 30, 2018 were \$39.7 million for statutory operating, \$19.8 million for budget stabilization, and \$1.3 million for self-insurance.
+Certain unrestricted assets are designated through the Authority's Board of Directors directive for specific uses.
+As of September 30, 2020, the CMTA Board has designations of \$41.0 million for a statutory operating reserve, \$20.5 million for a budget stabilization reserve, and \$1.3 million for self-insurance.
+The reserves as of September 30, 2019 were \$39.7 million for statutory operating, \$21.5 million for budget stabilization, and \$1.3 million for self-insurance.